-- The Primary and Secondary nodes in a cluster must be running the same firmware version on the same hardware version (V1 or E1). - Your CC-SG network must be in IP Failover mode to be used for clustering.
+- Both nodes in a cluster must be either physical hardware or virtual appliances.
+You cannot mix physical and virtual. - Clusters of physical hardware: The Primary and Secondary nodes in a cluster must be running the same firmware version on the same hardware version (V1 or E1). - Clusters of virtual appliances: The Primary and Secondary nodes in a virtual cluster must be running the same firmware version in the same type of virtual environment.
+For example, both nodes are VMware, both nodes are Hyper-V, or both nodes are XEN. - Your CC-SG network must be in IP Failover mode to be used for clustering.
 Clustering will not work with an IP Isolation mode configuration.
-See About Network Setup (on page 278). - Clusters are not supported on IPv6. - Date, time, and time zone settings are not replicated from the Primary node to the Secondary node.
+See About Network Setup (on page 247). - Clusters are not supported on IPv6. - Date, time, and time zone settings are not replicated from the Primary node to the Secondary node.
 You must configure these settings in each CC-SG before you create the cluster.